lsst-sitcom/sitcomtn-037/index.rst

 It is not required that the full SFP processing be done in Chile, in fact, it is *preferable* to perform this processing at the USDF as many of the science verification tasks are planned to be performed there as well.
 It also ensures that a minimum number of users are connecting to Chile to perform their analysis.
 This is especially important if connections would be required to the summit instance.

+Lastly, the results of this analysis do not need to be forwarded back to the summit control system.

 Potential Paths for Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^